sebsilas/musicassessr-aws/README.md

 | <a name="input_username"></a> [username](#input\_username) | Username for the master DB user. | `string` | n/a | yes |

-NB: db_password should not contain any special characters
+NB: db_password should not contain any special characters.